Receiving the best care in hospital when living with disability

 Some people may need more support than others to decide whether to give consent and some people may also need the treatment communicated to them in different ways so that they fully understand it before they choose whether to give consent or not.

-Support that meets the needs of someone making a decision about their treatment can include:
+Support that meets the needs of someone deciding on their treatment can include:

-- Using pictures to show the problem and the treatment
+- using pictures to show the problem and the treatment; and

-For children under 16 who can’t make their own decision, a parent or guardian can consent on their behalf.
+For children under 16 who can’t make their own decisions, a parent or guardian can consent on their behalf.

 For those over the age of 16 who don’t understand the health issue or the treatment, a parent or guardian, spouse, unpaid carer, friend or family member closely involved may be called on to make the decision.

-In a life or death emergency though, a doctor may be able to perform a treatment without consent.
+However, in a life-or-death emergency, a doctor may be able to perform a treatment without consent.

 Planning for when you leave hospital

-- To make sure that you have the right care or support when you leave hospital
+- ensure you have the right care or support when you leave hospital;

-- To give you a better experience of care
+- give you a better experience of care;

-- To reduce the length of stays in hospital by providing some recovery or care in another setting – like at home
+- reduce the length of stays in the hospital by providing some recovery or care in another setting — like at home; and

-- To reduce the chance of an unplanned return to hospital
+- reduce the chance of an unplanned return to hospital.

-Discharge planning is different for each person, so the more hospital staff know about your everyday needs, communication needs and other factors which might affect your health, the better the planning can be.
+Discharge planning is different for each person, so the more hospital staff know about your everyday needs, communication needs and other factors that might affect your health, the better the planning can be.

-Have you got any tips for improving hospital stays?
-Tell us in the comments below.
+Have you got any tips for improving hospital stays as a person with disability?

 Advanced care planning for people with disability